MrJLP/crypto-exchange-rates/readme.md

 # crypto-exchange-rates

-This is my first Javascript library so a sort of learning exercise for now.
+This is a Javascript library that provides an interface for retrieving cryptocurrency exchange rate values compatible with the [ABCExchangeRateLib](https://developer.airbitz.co/javascript/#abcexchangeratelib) API.

 # TODO